 Thank you for checking out our Frequently Asked Questions on Collars and Harnesses.
-This page offers quick-fire answers to the most common questions we are asked.
+This page offers quick-fire answers to the most common questions we are asked about.
 We aim to update this article frequently and often questions are supported by much more substantial in-depth articles elsewhere on the website.

 Why should a dog wear a harness?